-If “a book is a device to ignite the imagination” (in the words of British playwright Alan Bennett) then Flinders alumna Zainah Rahmiati has set alight an inferno by establishing a successful community library for the disadvantaged in her hometown of Lhokseumawe, Indonesia.
+If “a book is a device to ignite the imagination” then Flinders University alumna Zainah Rahmiati has set alight an inferno by establishing a successful community library for the disadvantaged in her hometown of Lhokseumawe, Indonesia.

-Zainah, a Master of Language Studies graduate (2016), left Flinders to return home to Lhokseumawe, Aceh’s second biggest city, wanting to promote literacy education for children in rural areas of her hometown.
+Graduating from a Master of Language Studies from Flinders in 2016, Zainah returned home to Lhokseumawe, Aceh’s second biggest city, wanting to promote literacy education for children in rural areas of her hometown.

 With support from one of her Flinders lecturers, Dr Michael Savvas, Zainah re-established a library she had started in 2012.
 The library, now officially registered at the regional Ministry of Education, was named Hasan-Savvas Library/Rumoh Baca Hasan-Savvas, in memory of Zainah’s father Hasan, a devoted Imam (Islamic religious leader) who tirelessly worked to serve and teach Islamic knowledge throughout local villages.